 If the parent presents as unwell during your conversation think about the ethical responsibilities.
 Are they well enough to make decisions?
+Does the parent have capacity to consent to plans and agreements?
 To keep their child safe?
 To keep themselves safe?
 Think about the child’s safety in these circumstances — does a mental health service or even an ambulance need to be contacted?
 Who else can support the child and family?

 To learn more about what to do when a parent is very unwell, refer to the part on Working with parents.